 If you need assistance, please see the Frequently Asked Questions link at the bottom of the SDRecConnect website.

 Current Special Events and Activities

 Fun for one, fun for all!
 Check out your local Recreation Center's program guide for more details.

 The BookNook program is a "take a book, leave a book" gathering place at your favorite recreation center.
 Share your favorite literature and stories with others.

 History of the Center

 The Rancho Bernardo Recreation Center was built in 1995.
-In January of 2002, the center's name was changed to add Stuart Glassman's name.
+In January 2002, the center's name was changed to add Stuart Glassman's name.
 Glassman, who died in 2001, was a dedicated volunteer who saw that many recreational opportunities came to the community.

 Directions and Bus Route

 From Interstate 15 take the West Bernardo Drive/Pomerado Road exit and turn left at the traffic light.
-Proceed around Lake Hodges for approximately a quarter of a mile, then turn right on Rancho Bernardo Community Park Drive.
+Proceed around Hodges Reservoir for approximately a quarter of a mile, then turn right on Rancho Bernardo Community Park Drive.
 The center is on the left.